 The Greens at Pier 17

 Ultimate outdoor dining retreat, The Greens, returns – and things are looking up!
-This summer deserves its own rooftop moment so come dine your own socially distanced mini lawn or patio table with unrivaled Lower Manhattan skyline views.
+This summer deserves its own rooftop moment so come dine at your own mini lawn or patio table with unrivaled Lower Manhattan skyline views.

 Bryant Park: Picnic Performances

-Enjoy the return of Picnic Performances at Bryant Park with twenty-five live and in-person music, dance, and theater events produced in partnership with a diverse and storied lineup of New York City’s performing arts institutions.
+Enjoy the return of Picnic Performances at Bryant Park presented by Bank of America showcasing twenty-six live and in-person music, dance, and theater events produced in partnership with a diverse and storied lineup of New York City’s performing arts institutions.

 Check out the wildlife and exotic animals at the Bronx Zoo.
 With so much outdoor space and exhibitions, you can spend hours exploring.

 Located in Central Park, explore this hidden gem tucked away with a spiral staircase to live out your fairy tale fantasies.
 Kids will love it, plus enjoy breathtaking Central Park and city views from the multiple levels of the castle.

 A great spot to relax and catch your breath after exploring Midtown.
 This park is situated right next to the New York Public Library and close to Grand Central Station.
 Let your kids ride the famous Carousel and after enjoy a nice walk around the park.